kuhlshop/Our-Mission-and-Guidelines/README.md

 - **Engage in "priceless market fit."**
   Don’t see code as THE solution.
   Find the quickest solution—without sacrificing quality—until the market has been tested.

+## Why the name KÜHL?

+My adopted father, Leonard Geen Kühl, had incredible work ethic, treated my mom exceptionally, and was the most caring father I could have every asked for.
+He became my father when I was 5, and sadly passed away when I was 10.
+He died during an open heart surgeory procedure.
+A procedure he only needed, because he had excerted so much effort trying to save my mom and I from drowning, that he blew a ventrical in his heart.
+I'm not exaggerating for effect.
+My dad literally died trying to save my mom and I. I only had him for 5 years of my early life.
+But for the time I had him, he had an effect on me that lasts to this day.
+I'm building this company because I'm passionate about my vision, and to honor my dads name.

+Rest in peace, dad.